 These thoughts are expanded in the famous Analogy of Religion.
 There was much in the eighteenth century to bring home human ignorance.
 The discoveries of Copernicus and Newton had enlarged the boundaries of knowledge, and at the same time revealed an abyss of human ignorance.
 The Universe had become more vast, but man seemed to be much smaller.
 The enemies of religion made the most of it.
 How, they asked, is it possible to believe that a God who is the Creator and Governor of so stupendous a universe can concern Himself with the affairs of man or make any special revelation to such an insignificant being Butler perceived that the weapon furnished by the extent of man’s ignorance was really double-edged.
 He saw that it might be used no less effectively against the objectors of religion as against its supporters.
 For, if man lives in such a remote and unimportant corner of the Universe, how certain it is that he can form but an imperfect inadequate notion of the scheme of the universe as a whole, and of the ends to which it is directed ?
 He is not in a position to criticise any of the detail of the arrangements of the world in which he lives.
 Yet he has been given sufficient light to show him what are the lines on which he should live.
 Not knowledge, but conduct, is the end of human life."
 (Spooner’s life of Butler (1901), ch iii)

-Newman expressed the same thought, “Revelation was not given to us to satisfy doubts, but to make us better men.
+Newmanbu (year) expressed the same thought, “Revelation was not given to us to satisfy doubts, but to make us better men.
 (Parochial Sermons, xviii) Walter Bagehot went further than Butler in his essay on “The Ignorance of Man.”
 (Literary Studies, vol. II appendix) Were truths, such as the moral superintendence of God, His reward of virtue, punishment of vice, forced upon our minds by overwhelming evidence, so that we could feel no doubt about them, would not the inevitable result be that, in spite of ourselves, we should be rendered virtuous by nothing else than the hope of reward, and be deterred from vice solely by the fear of punishment.
 As things are now, the truths of Christianity are confirmed by our deepest moral convictions.
 (A. Clutton-Brock, The Ultimate Belief, 1916)

 In his 1916 commentary Ecclesiastes, Minos Divine opines that: